Louisiana’s ‘Betsy Ross’ sisters sew themselves into American history

 All you need to see is the flag that flies over downtown.

-And nobody loves America more than bridge-playing patriotic eighty-something sisters Ann and Geraldine.
+And nobody loves America more than bridge-playing, patriotic, eighty-something sisters Ann Wright and Geraldine Boudreaux.

 WGNO Good Morning New Orleans features reporter Bill Wood is spending time with them.

-About 30 years ago, these girls had more than cards in their hands.
+About 30 years ago, these lovely ladies had more than cards in their hands.

 They set out to sew a flag for their city.